CumulusNetworks/docs/content/cumulus-linux-43/Monitoring-and-Troubleshooting/Monitoring-System-Hardware/Troubleshoot-Layer-1.md

 For 1000BASE-X, autonegotiation is highly recommended on 1G optical links to detect unidirectional link failures.

-For all other optical modules, there is no autonegotiation on any optical links except for 1000BASE-X.
+For all other optical modules besides 1000BASE-X, there is no autonegotiation standard.

 For 10G DACs, there is no autonegotiation.